sqlpad/sqlpad/README.md

 ### Base URL Path

 By default SqlPad will be accessible from the absolute base path of the available IP address(es).
-This may be overridden via cli parameter `--base` or environment variable `SQLPAD_BASE_URL`.
+This may be overridden via cli parameter `--base-url` or environment variable `SQLPAD_BASE_URL`.

 ### Encryption Passphrase